Code-for-the-Carolinas/openmeetingtoolkit/index.md

-title: Open Meetings Toolkit for the Carolinas
+# Open Meetings Toolkit for the Carolinas
-layout: post

 Welcome to the Open Meetings Toolkit!
 This toolkit is an educational resource to replicate [OpenMeetingsPolicy.com](https://openmeetingspolicy.com/) in any North Carolina community.